Vincent and Bruno to wed, a first in France

 SECURITY

-French Interior Minister Manuel Valls pledged to toughen penalties for homophobic behavior, citing an increase in the number of threats against gay people on far-right forums online.
+French Interior Minister Manuel Valls pledged to toughen penalties for homophobic behaviour, citing an increase in the number of threats against gay people on far-right forums online.

 "Why do we need to toughen security?
 Because there are threats," he told i-Tele news TV.
-"It's likely that we'll have to harden penalties for homophobic speech and behavior by law."
+"It's likely that we'll have to harden penalties for homophobic speech and behaviour by law."

 A few dozen members of the public will be let in to the 500-seat function room alongside invited guests and dozens of journalists for the wedding of the year in Montpellier's futuristic new city hall, built in blue glass.